TevanB/uoft-athena-partnerships-rd-project/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-  To imporove on the experiential learning system with University Partnerships, reducing the load on Educators while streamlining the interactions between Students, Partners, and Educators.
+  To improve on the experiential learning system with University Partnerships, reducing the load on Educators while streamlining the interactions between Students, Partners, and Educators.

 ## Table of Contents (Optional)